-5.29 In line with the One Team Housing & Benefits team approach, where a customer approaches the Council for help with their housing issue this will be through a single point of access with a single system to manage each applicant's case, enabling the application of consistency and efficiency for the team.
-At the point in which applicants can place their bid for properties, they
+5.29 In line with the One Team Housing & Benefits team approach, where a customer approaches the Council for help with their housing issue this will be through a single point of access with a single system to manage each applicant's case, enabling the application of consistency and efficiency for the

-- will be able to see and bid on all relevant properties available across the Broadland and South Norfolk Districts. - 5.30 Following feedback from officers and the JMWG, the diagram at figure 4 below demonstrates how the available properties will be allocated to applicants.
-Where the property is in the Broadland district, the properties will be allocated to applicants from that area in order of priority banding.
-If no suitable applicant is found from Broadland the allocations are then opened to applicants from South Norfolk again prioritised by banding. - 5.31 This approach allows for an effective use of the housing stock, minimises void times and encourages use of hard to let properties.
+- 5.30 Following feedback from officers and the JMWG, the diagram at figure 4 below demonstrates how the available properties will be allocated to applicants.
+Where the property is in the South Norfolk district, the properties will be allocated to applicants from that area in order of priority banding.
+If no suitable applicant is found from South Norfolk the allocations are then opened to applicants from Broadland, again prioritised by banding. - 5.31 This approach allows for an effective use of the housing stock, minimises void times and encourages use of hard to let properties.
 It also provides opportunities for mobility for residents of the two districts but only where properties cannot be allocated to households with an existing connection.
 It should also be noted that where properties are subject to an s.106 cascade, that will always supersede the arrangements below.